Srushti-Rodge/Capstone_Project_ML-Yes_Bank_Stock_Closing_Price_Prediction-/README.md

 ## Challenges:

-**Multicollinearity:** Handling high correlations between independent variables to improve model interpretation and accuracy.
+**1. Multicollinearity:** Handling high correlations between independent variables to improve model interpretation and accuracy.

-**Significant Events:** Accurately capturing the effects of events that influence stock prices.
+**2. Significant Events:** Accurately capturing the effects of events that influence stock prices.

 ## Performance Goal:
 Achieve high accuracy, with the K-Nearest Neighbors (KNN) Regression model's 99% accuracy as a benchmark, to provide valuable insights for stakeholders and support informed investment decisions.